adriancooney/aristochart/README.md

 # Aristochart
-### Sophisticated and simplified Javascript 2D line charts
+### Sophisticated and simplified static Javascript 2D line charts
 Every find yourself looking for a chart library that isn't so damn huge and doesn't have any dependencies?
 I did too and couldn't find any so I decided to create my own.
 Aristochart is small but it's robust and made to be hacked.
 The main focus was customization so the library is incredibly extensible.

 ## Features